BSc (Hons)

 Facilities

-The Centre houses a Jetstream 31 aircraft, gas turbine maintenance, riveting, hand tool, and welding workshops.
+Our Aerospace Centre houses a Jetstream 31 aircraft, gas turbine maintenance, riveting, hand tool, and welding workshops.
 Additionally, it features clean and dirty composite workshops, labs for electronic tasks, avionics, hydraulics, and pneumatics.
-Sub-sonic wind tunnels facilitate aerodynamic instruction.
+We also have sub-sonic wind tunnels to facilitate aerodynamic instruction.

 The Merlin MP521 simulator, programmable for any aircraft type, is pivotal in design testing and flight test preparation.